infinityworks/snow-cannon/README.md

 - Finally, create the Snowpipe.
 The pipe creates it's own AWS SQS service behind the scenes which Snowflake manages, this is configured to receive event notifications from your s3 bucket when files land and automatically copy them to the landing table.

 Note: If you modify or recreate the account integration, a new `snowflake_external_id` will be generated; you will need to destroy the existing resources that depend on the integration and redeploy them to re-establish the link.

+## Automating Data Exports With Snowflake Tasks

+Snowflake tasks can be used to schedule SQL.
+Within the modules directory is a task designed to export a table or view's contents to an external stage in S3.
+To separate warehouse modelling and table logic, the task export module is designed to unload columns from a single source, not to be joined with other tables; this allows the task to only be responsible for the export mechanism.

+Below is an example to unload data from the table `ANALYTICS.PUBLIC.TRANSACTIONS` to a stage in S3 at 03:00 each day:

+    module "export_table" {
+      source          = "../../modules/tasks-export-module"
+      name            = "EXPORT_TABLE"
+      external_stage  = "S3_STAGE_NAME"
+      export_filename = "data.csv"
+      database        = "ANALYTICS"
+      schema          = "PUBLIC"
+      table           = "TRANSACTIONS"
+      columns         = "*"
+      schedule        = "USING CRON 0 3 * * * UTC"
+      warehouse       = "DEMO_WH"
+      comment         = "Daily export of transaction data" enabled         = true
+    }

 # Automated Deployments